2baOrNot2ba/iLiSA/README.md

 of a station so that operators can remotely monitor the state of the telescopes.

 The `pipelines` subpackage enables the setting up of pipelines that process data recorded during station operations.
-It also contains CLI support for LOFAR BFS data.
+It also contains CLI support for handling LOFAR BFS data files, allowing e.g. conversion to numpy etc.

 `scripts` contain some high level scripts such as a scheduling tool that can start observing sessions at specific times on specific stations and start